 At eight years old I was introduced to juggling, mime, clowning, and more through performing arts ministry workshops.
 After that I developed my skills and antics at every opportunity, especially with my best friend Andrew at Christian camps and events where our foolishness reached new heights.
 Life was good.
 Though not all of it.

-In my teen years it became clear to me we’re all broken people in a broken world.
-Without going into private details, my family saw the effects of anger, abuse, and separation.
+In my teen years it became clear to me that we’re all broken people in a broken world.
+Without going into private details, I witnessed the effects of anger, abuse, and separation.
 Then my dad died.
 Through all of this I made a lot of bad choices, most of which I kept hidden from others.
 As I struggled with lying, stealing, pornography, anger, and other stuff, I knew I needed a change.

-Sadly, I cut off most everyone and everything at home when I went to college.
-Yet it seemed like a fresh start.
+Going off to college seemed like a fresh start.
 Then I met this girl.
 Our relationship grew romantic.
 Near the end of our sophomore year she became pregnant.

 Suddenly everything was topsy turvy again.
 We felt lost and anxious about many things – our relationship, our faith, our future.
 Fortunately, we found support and counsel through wonderful, caring people from a crisis pregnancy ministry.